-In Venice, a gastronomic wine bar that focuses on the best local products and wines, in particular of Veneto and Friuli Venezia Giulia, thanks to the passion of its gourmand host for the art of hospitality and good food.
+In Venice, a gastronomic wine bar that focuses on the best local products and wines, thanks to the passion of its gourmand hosts for the art of hospitality and good food.

 Located in the beautiful and sunny Via Garibaldi near the Giardini della Biennale in the Castello district, La Barrique reveals in the name, the small wooden barrel used to refine important wines, its promise of good drinking and conviviality.

-Opened in 2020 by the owner Francesco Salamon and some partners together with the tavern keeper Marco Simonetti, a great wine expert, it is one of the rare addresses in the Venice Lagoon that combines the absolute quality of the raw material with an authentic and sophisticated environment at the same time.
+Opened in 2020 by the owner Francesco Salamon and today managed by Luca and Gianmarco, it is one of the rare addresses in the Venice Lagoon that combines the absolute quality of the raw material with an authentic and sophisticated environment at the same time.

 We carefully select wines and flavors that can be remembered by our customers on the palate, sight, heart.